plusplusjiajia/directory-kerby/README.md

 ### Identity Backend
 A standalone KDC server that can integrate various identity back ends including:
 - MemoryIdentityBackend.
-  - Default Identity Backend.
+  - It is default Identity Backend, and no cofiguration is needed.
+So the MemoryIdentityBackend is often used in test.
 - JsonIdentityBackend.
-  - Gson is used to convert Java Objects into their JSON representation and convert a JSON string to an equivalent Java object.
+  - It implemented by Gson which is used to convert Java Objects into their JSON representation and convert a JSON string to an equivalent Java object.
+A json file will be created in "backend.json.file".
+This backend target for small, easy, development and test environment.
 - ZookeeperIdentityBackend.
   - Currently it uses an embedded Zookeeper.
 In follow up it will be enhanced to support standalone Zookeeper cluster for replication and reliability.
+Zookeeper backend would be a good choice in high reliability, high performance and high scalability requirement and scenarios.
 - LdapIdentityBackend.
-  - Support LDAP standalone server.
+  - The Ldap server can be standalone or embedded using ApacheDS server as the backend avoiding network traffic.

 ### Network Support
 - Include UDP and TCP transport